openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/Certs/README.md

 - certificate manager should provide interface to delete the existing certificate.
-- Incase of server type certificate deleting a signed certificate will create a new self signed certificate and will install the same.
+- In case of server type certificate deleting a signed certificate will create a new self signed certificate and will install the same.

 ### Boot process